Skip to content

 • The exception includes StatusCode, ReasonPhrase, ContentType, and the raw ResponseContent

-• If the OpenAPI operation defines a matching error response schema, the generated code throws OpenApiException<TError> with the deserialized error payload in Error
+• If the OpenAPI operation defines a matching error response schema, the generated code throws OpenApiException<TError> with the deserialized error payload exposed through Error

 • Matching prefers exact status codes first, then wildcard patterns such as 4XX, then default